 Maryland has strong nondiscrimination protections on the basis of both sexual orientation and gender identity.
 Maryland allows transgender individuals to amend their gender markers on birth certificates and drivers’ licenses relatively easily.

-Maryland bans conversion therapy and plans to incorporate LGBT+ issues into school curriculum.
-Though there are not broad nondiscrimination protections for LGBT+ youth in schools, anti-bullying protections are in place.
+Maryland bans conversion therapy and plans to incorporate LGBTQ+ issues into school curriculum.
+Though there are not broad nondiscrimination protections for LGBTQ+ youth in schools, anti-bullying protections are in place.

-Maryland’s U.S. Senators and Governor are all supportive of LGBT+ rights.
+Maryland’s U.S. Senators and Governor are all supportive of LGBTQ+ rights.
 The state has a comprehensive nondiscrimination law inclusive of sexual orientation and gender identity.

 Maryland has strong hate crime protections in place for both sexual orientation and gender identity.
 The state mandates trans healthcare coverage for state-regulated insurance plans, including Medicaid.

 18% of transgender employees in Maryland reported being harassed in the past year due to their gender identity, and 23% report mistreatment such as being forced to use a restroom not matching gender.
-22% of LGBT+ individuals in Maryland reported food insecurity, almost double the rate for non-LGBT+ people (12%).
-Only 20% of LGBT+ individuals in Maryland reported making more than $24,000 per year.
-8% of LGBT+ individuals report unemployment in Maryland, greater than the rate among non-LGBT+ people (6%).
+22% of LGBTQ+ individuals in Maryland reported food insecurity, almost double the rate for non-LGBTQ+ people (12%).
+Only 20% of LGBTQ+ individuals in Maryland reported making more than $24,000 per year.
+8% of LGBTQ+ individuals report unemployment in Maryland, greater than the rate among non-LGBTQ+ people (6%).

 Download this report to learn how and why Out Leadership created the LGBTQ+ Business Climate Index for the 50 U.S. States, with important details about our methodology, including our data standards and practices.
 NOTE: *HIV criminalization laws are discriminatory and ineffective.
 These laws fail to account for advances made in treating and controlling HIV, may deter people from getting tested and seeking treatment, and can exacerbate the stigma targeting people living with HIV and LGBTQ+ people.Our Methodology